MasonM/avsh/README.md

   config.vm.synced_folder '/home/masonm/asci/', '/var/www/jci'
 ```

-# Caveats and Requirements
+# Caveats/Limitations

-avsh has to make several assumptions in order to achieve its performance goals,
+avsh makes a number of assumptions and shortcuts in order to achieve its
-which means it may not be appropriate for your setup.
-In particular:
+performance goals, so it might not work (or be appropriate) for your setup.
+Notable limitations:

+* Vagrantfiles are evaluated inside a fake Vagrant environment, which may cause
+  strange things to happen for Vagrantfiles that hook tightly into Vagrant.
-* Only Linux and OS X are supported.
-Probably will work on other Unices, but
+* Only runs on Linux and OS X. Probably will work on other Unices, but it's only
-  it's only been tested on Ubuntu 15.10 and OS X 10.11.
+  been tested on Ubuntu 15.10 and OS X 10.11.
-* Complex Vagrantfiles that have side-effects (e.g. IO operations) may not be
-  parsed correctly.
+* No merging of multiple Vagrantfiles.
 * SSH connection details are cached, and must be manually cleared with
-  `avsh --reconnect` if changed.
+  `avsh --reconnect` if the SSH configuration is changed.
-* If Vagrant is not installed using the [standard installer](https://www.vagrantup.com/downloads.html),
-  avsh may not be able to find your Vagrant environment.

 # Installation